Megacity: Gentrification

 Gentrification and urban gentrification are terms for the socio-cultural changes in an area as a result of wealthier people buying property in a less prosperous community.
 As living costs rise, lower-income residents are forced to move out of the community leading to an increase in average income, which in turn makes the area more desirable to other wealthier property or business owners, further pushing the living costs up.
 This process also tends to lead to a decrease in average family size in the area.
 This type of population change reduces industrial land use when it is redeveloped for commerce and housing.

 Air pollution

 Air pollution is the introduction into the atmosphere of chemicals, particulate matter, or biological materials that cause harm or discomfort to humans or other living organisms, or damages the natural environment.
+This issue is particularly prevalent in developing nations.
+As part of the Global Environment Monitoring System, WHO and UNEP established an air pollution monitoring network that oversees 50 cities.
 Many urban areas have significant problems with smog, a type of air pollution derived from vehicle emissions from internal combustion engines and industrial fumes that react in the atmosphere with sunlight to form secondary pollutants that also combine with the primary emissions to form photochemical smog.